 With the new version of EMUI, even the budget phones are getting the face-unlock feature.
 Although it might not be as accurate or as safe as it is on flagship phones, still it proves very useful.

 On the performance front, the Honor 7A fails to impress.
 It hosts the same Snapdragon 430 that was used in its predecessor Honor 6A.
 2/3Gb RAM accompanies the chipset along with 16/32GB internal memory.

 In benchmark tests, Honor 7A scored 57102 on Antutu.
 On Geekbench it achieved a single-core score of 675 and a multi-core of 2735.

 Noticeably if you put the load on the phone for long, it begins to register the touches on the screen with a bit of delay.
 It also experiences ghost touches, and the apps keep opening without actually touching on the icon.
 So you have to clean the RAM now and then, for the phone to work smoothly.

 Multitasking also doesn’t bid well for the phone and it keeps freezing too often

-On heavy usage, the phone gets beyond the state of warm and takes 4 to 5 seconds even in minimizing an app.
-However, streaming videos on YouTube occur smoothly if you don’t multitask heavily or else the phone may freeze.
+On heavy usage, the phone gets beyond the state of warmth and takes 4 to 5 seconds even in minimizing an app.
+However, streaming videos on YouTube occur smoothly if you don’t multitask heavily, or else the phone may freeze.

 The device charged from 0% to 100% in 2 hours 47 minutes and neither the phone offers USB Type C, nor does it supports fast charging which is ridiculous considering the full charging time of the phone.
 Be sure to charge the phone overnight to get it to 100%.